-Rowling Hall will house the McCombs School of Business Texas M.B.A. and Texas M.S. in Technology Commercialization programs.
-It will double the space available for Texas Executive Education programs and, in conjunction with AT&T Executive Education and Conference Center, increase the convention and conference activities at the university.
+Rowling Hall will house the McCombs School of Business Texas McCombs MBA and Texas Master of Science in Technology Commercialization programs.
+It will double the space available for Texas Executive Education programs and, in conjunction with AT&T Hotel and Conference Center, increase the convention and conference activities at the university.
 The 458,000-square-foot building will be on the corner of Guadalupe Street and East MLK Jr. Blvd., providing a new and iconic gateway to campus.